MindSea/ShakyTweaksAndroid/README.md

 Toast.makeText(context, "Shaky Tweaks boolean is: ${TweakManager.tweakedBoolean}", Toast.LENGTH_LONG).show()
 ```

-To change the Tweak values on fly, simply shake your device to access the Shaky Tweaks screen
+To change the Tweak values on fly, simply shake your device to access the Shaky Tweaks screen.